zwiehoo/spark-code-school/README.md

 To run WikiStreaming example you must have nodejs installed and run:

     $ cd wikichanges

+On OSX run

+    $ brew install icu4c

+And then...

+    $ npm install
     $ node wikichanges.js
     server bound
+    ...

 I's going to listen on port 8124 and stream wikipedia edit events from IRC channel broadcasts.